JakubKasprzak2020/Cinema-Paradiso/README.md

 # Cinema-Paradiso
-Static website of an imaginary Sicilian cinema
+Static website of an imaginary Sicilian cinema - a HTML and CSS exercise.